FOGO stands for Food Organics Garden Organics. It is a convenient and environmentally-friendly way for you to dispose of your organic waste.

 The Back to Earth Initiative has produced a great video that tells the story of how garden waste is turned into compost.

-All food and garden bin waste collected in the Macedon Ranges is sent to Biomix Premium Composts in Stanhope – a similar facility to the Bulla facility featured in the video below.
+All food and garden bin waste collected in the Macedon Ranges is sent to Biomix Premium Composts in Stanhope – a similar facility to the Bulla facility featured in the video above.

 The treatment process at this facility pasteurises (heats) the material, which kills any insects, weeds, weed seeds, fungi, viruses and pathogenic bacteria that may be found in the FOGO material.